redpanda-data/connect/website/docs/components/processors/process_dag.md

 where network requests mean we desire maximum parallelism across those enrichments.

+## Examples

-For example, if we had three target HTTP services that we wished to enrich each document with - foo, bar and baz - where baz relies on the result of both foo and bar, we might express that relationship here like so:
+If we had three target HTTP services that we wished to enrich each document with - foo, bar and baz - where baz relies on the result of both foo and bar, we might express that relationship here like so: